JanSchor/EVO-sim2/export_formats/README.md

 The beginning of the line shows the id of tracked creature.
 Each genome hex is separated by `,` and the line ends with `;`.

 ## Example steps log
 File information is not here yet, will be in future.

+## Example graph log
+File information is not here yet, will be in future.